siplabiith/IFCC-Feature-Extraction/README.md

 num_jobs   ----> no of jobs

 	python IFCC_features_extract.py data/train make_ifcc ifcc 1

-NOTE:-
+## NOTE:-

-if you want to change output format, you can change output file format in IFCC_features_run.py

-you can change number of jobs according to your system
+if you want to change output format, you can change output file format in IFCC_features_run.py and number of jobs according to your system

 wav.scp: